deepanshs/mrsimulator/docs/introduction/getting_started.rst

 for the particular NMR measurement to be simulated.
-A list of :ref:`method_documentation` and :ref:`spin_system_documentation` objects are used to initialize a Simulator object, which is then used to generate the corresponding NMR spectra--returned as a CSDM object in each Method object.
+A list of :ref:`method_documentation` and :ref:`spin_system_documentation` objects are used to initialize a Simulator object, which is then used to generate the corresponding NMR spectra---returned as a CSDM object in each Method object.
 For more information on the CSDM (Core Scientific Dataset Model), see the `csdmpy documentation
 <https://csdmpy.readthedocs.io/en/stable/>`__.
 There is an additional class,